-Disposing of its own wastes is on the most basic obligations of any municipal government, but the City of Springfield has spent decades arguing not about the how of services such as recycling and leaf collection but whether and why.
+Disposing of its own wastes is one of the most basic obligations of any municipal government, but the City of Springfield has spent decades arguing not about the "how" of services such as recycling and leaf collection but whether and why.

 But the news that had Springfield's Earth-Firsters buzzing was Mayor Ossie Langfelder's decision to not participate in the city's pilot curbside recycling program.
 The mayor found the blue bins distributed for the purpose to be "ugly" and the prospect of finding dozens of them lined up on the curb on collection day apparently offends the mayor as much as the rest of us would be offended if we found our front yard littered with aldermen.
 Only after much public criticism of his decision did the mayor grudgingly reverse himself and agree to join the blue bin brigade.

 Langfelder's aesthetic is grounded in Teutonic tidiness; he objected to the display of advertising on the now-virginal outfield fences at Lanphier Park, and he certainly likes to keep city council debates uncluttered by differences of opinion.
 He lives on the near southwest side on a street as nice as you would expect a mayor's neighborhood to be, one of those streets where folks work very hard to keep the ugliness of their lives indoors where the neighbors can't see it.
 The street is not disfigured by interesting landscaping or innovative architecture, although the pickup trucks and recreational vehicles parked here and there would be ticketed as eyesores in the Illinois towns whose official standards of ugliness are even more rigorous than the mayor's.